nikosdion/mailmagic/README.md

 I primarily wrote this for my own, personal use.
 I do publish occasional pre-built Joomla installation packages and make them available through [my GitHub repository's Releases page](https://github.com/nikosdion/mailmagic/releases).

+## How to use

+Install _and enable_ the plugin.

+Create your HTML email template and upload it into the `plugins/system/mailmagic/templates` folder of your site.
+Do not name your template `default.html`; this file will be overwritten on each release.
+There is a README.txt file in that folder explaining what you can use in your HTML email template.

+Edit the System – MailMagic plugin and select your email template.

+That's it.
+All plain-text emails sent from your site will be magically converted to HTML using your template.

+### Remember that e-mails are NOT web pages

+Each mail client may render your e-mail slightly different and may disable entire features you're used to using with regular HTML and CSS in web pages.
+Forget about CSS grid, absolute / relative positioning, flexbox and so on.
+You'll have to use tables like it's 1998 all over again.
+Images, especially background ones, may display in a weird way or not at all.
+Dark mode support will be wonky, if it even works, depending on the mail client.
+Generally speaking, if something you do in HTML and CSS doesn't work it's not MailMagic's fault, it's how the mail client parses and displays the email.
+You have been warned.

 ## Support and contributions

 This is a project I maintain on my spare time.
 Having a family and business doesn't leave me with much spare time.
 Please try to be concise and considerate when filing a GitHub issue.